 1. Agile Manifesto

-The agile manifesto is a great starting point for anyone looking to familiarize themselves with the agile methodology.
+is a great starting point for anyone looking to familiarize themselves with the agile methodology.
 The manifesto outlines the 4 values and 12 principles of agile software development and was actually created by a group of software developers in an effort to provide a clear and alternative set of processes for developing software.
-The agile way of doing things prioritizes individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
+The agile values include prioritizing:

 A scrum is a daily stand up meeting with the sole focus being to review each team member's progress on any given project.
 Scrums help to keep everyone accountable and on the same page, ensuring no one falls too behind or gets too far ahead in the development of a project.